Skip to main content

 SDA = Net("I2C_SDA")

-Interface Instances: Use the provided interface instance for composition
+Interface Instances: Use interfaces for composition

 uart = Uart(TX=Net("UART_TX"), RX=Net("UART_RX"))